 Tips and a fact sheet for residents discussing topics such as lawn, garden, vehicles, pools, and home improvement.

-Good housekeeping and best management practices for you business to help keep Santa Maria a cleaner and better place to live and work.
+Good housekeeping and best management practices for your business to help keep Santa Maria a cleaner and better place to live and work.
 Also includes Practical Guides to Preventing Storm Water Pollution for carwashes and restaurants.

 State and local regulations prohibit the discharge of pollutants to the storm drain system.
 You can help by following these simple guidelines.
 Print the above document, read it, share it with the other participants at your event car wash, then sign it, post it onsite, and follow the rules (it is the law).